AbimbolaE/Cirrus/README.md

 Cirrus is a lightweight scala library which provides a http client for making http requests and consuming REST APIs

 ### Prologue
-In quiet a few scala projects I've worked, I've needed a HTTP client for interacting with REST APIs.
+In quiet a few scala projects I've worked, I've needed a lightweight HTTP client for interacting with REST APIs.
 In the scala community there are only a handful of HTTP clients which are available for interacting with Cloud-based APIs and among them are the HTTP clients provided by the Play and the Spray Frameworks and Dispatch but none come without their disadvantages.

 The Play Framework provides the [Play-WS] Client library which comes with bits and pieces of the Play Stack, the Spray Framework provides the [Spray Client] which requires an instance of an implicit ActorSystem within scope and Dispatch provides cryptic hieroglyph DSL for making simple HTTP requests.